jsh9/docstring_parser_fork/README.md

 docstring_parser_fork
 ================

 This is a fork of [docstring_parser](https://github.com/rr-/docstring_parser).

-The reason I'm forking that is to quickly get some bug fixes out for users of [pydoclint](https://github.com/jsh9/pydoclint).
+This fork fixes bugs that the upstream library has not fixed, and it also offers additional functionalities.
+To inspect the difference between this fort and the upstream, go to [CHANGELOG.md](./CHANGELOG.md) and read the entries that start with "(Fork)".

 ------